gbdev/pandocs/content/Serial_Data_Transfer_(Link_Cable).md

 Bit 0 - Shift Clock (0=External Clock, 1=Internal Clock)
 ```

-The gameboy acting as master will load up a data byte in SB and then set
+The Game Boy acting as master will load up a data byte in SB and then set
 SC to 0x81 (Transfer requested, use internal clock).
 It will be notified
 that the transfer is complete in two ways: SC's Bit 7 will be cleared
 (i.e., SC will be set up 0x01), and also the Serial Interrupt handler
 will be called (i.e., the CPU will jump to 0x0058).

-The other gameboy will load up a data byte and can optionally set SC's
+The other Game Boy will load up a data byte and can optionally set SC's
 Bit 7 (i.e., SC=0x80).
 Regardless of whether or not it has done this, if
-and when the master gameboy wants to conduct a transfer, it will happen
+and when the master Game Boy wants to conduct a transfer, it will happen
 (pulling whatever happens to be in SB at that time).
 The passive gameboy
 will have its serial interrupt handler called at the end of the
 transfer, and if it bothered to set SC's Bit 7, it will be cleared.

 ### Internal Clock

-In Non-CGB Mode the gameboy supplies an internal clock of 8192Hz only
+In Non-CGB Mode the Game Boy supplies an internal clock of 8192Hz only
 (allowing to transfer about 1 KByte per second).
 In CGB Mode four
 internal clock rates are available, depending on Bit 1 of the SC
 register, and on whether the CGB Double Speed Mode is used: